 Here are some strategies to strengthen your sandwich-generation finances.

 Even though it can be challenging to talk with your parents and kids about financial realities, it may be best to do so early on.
 If you wait until a financial or medical crisis forces you to action, you may not have the time or flexibility you would have if you had planned for it.

 Dowd says it’s easier to plan for the goals and risks that you know about, so it makes sense to “find out about your parents’ total financial picture, from essential living expenses to sources of income and insurance, so you’ll know whether you need to fill in any gaps.”
 For expenses, talk with them about their essential living costs (housing, food, transportation, insurance) as well as their discretionary costs (lifestyle choices), to see what they can realistically afford.

 In terms of income, find out about reliable sources of income such as pensions, Social Security benefits, or an annuity income, if they have any.
 Just as you’ll do for yourself someday in retirement, help them match their essential expenses to steady sources of income.

 Finally, check into their health care plans.
 Make sure they have a health care proxy and a living will in place to help manage their care; get the details on their health and long term care insurance to see whether they can cover their medical expenses; and find out whether there are funding resources available if they need nursing home, assisted living, or home health care.
-According to the latest retiree health care costs estimate calculated by Fidelity Benefits Consulting, a 65-year-old couple retiring this year is estimated to need $220,000 to cover medical expenses throughout retirement.2
+If you’re not factoring health care costs into your retirement savings strategy, you could be setting yourself up for a nasty financial shock.
+According to the latest retiree health care cost estimate from Fidelity Benefits Consulting, a 65-year-old couple retiring this year will need an average of $245,0001 (in today’s dollars) to cover medical expenses throughout retirement.2

 Think of it this way, says Gold: “When you’re caring for aging parents, the boundaries between your financial plans and those of your parents start to disintegrate.”